MichaelsPlayground/TalkToYourDESFireCard/manual_talk_to_your_desfire_ev3_card.md

 A new feature on DESFire EV3 tags is the  **Transaction MAC file**, for more information on this see the desfire_ev3_transaction_mac_file_operations page.

+## What commands are supported by the library ?

+The library isn't supporting all commands, but all core commands are supported.

+### Application section commands

+As all files are located within an application the most used command is the **selectApplicationByAid**.
+THe seconds way of selecting is
+**selectApplicationByIsoDfName**.
+For tag exploring the library supports the **getApplicationIds** command.

+### Data Files section commands

+Two file types are covered by Data Files: **Standard Files** and **Backup Files**.
+As both work mostly identical they are condensed under Data Files.
+The library supports the **createDataFile** command.
+As a Data File can be setup in communication modes Plain, MACed or Full there are 3 different methods respectively for **readADataFile** and **writeADataFile**.
+Just a note on Backup files: after firing ther writeADataFile command you need to commit the transaction (see below).

+### Value Files section commands

+The library supports the **createValueFile** and the **readValueFile** commands.
+As we cannot directly write a new value the value is changed by the **creditValueFile** and **debitValueFile**.
+Just a note on Value files: after firing the credit- or debit value file command you need to commit the transaction (see below).

+### Record Files section commands

+Two file types are covered by Record Files: **Linear Record File** and **C<clic Record File**.
+The command handling is identical (just the behaviour of the file is different, see above) for **createRecordFile**, **writeToRecordFile** and **readARecordFile**.
+Just a note on Record
+files: after firing the write to a record file command you need to commit the transaction (see below).

+### Several File section commands

+For tag exploring the library supports the **getFileIds** and **getApplicationDfNames** commands.
+When an application is selected the library internally get all file ids and **getFileSettings** for all existing files.
+If you want to change some settings simply use the **changeFileSettings** command.
+The **deleteFile** is supported (please remember: the deletion of a file does not release the used memory of the file).

+### Commit section commands

+### Key commands

+To receive the version of a key the **getKeyVersion** is supported.
+The change of the key value can be done by **changeApplicationKey**.
+To avoid any damage on the tag the library prohibits the change of keys on Master Application level.

+### Authenticate section commands

+The most important command is the **authentication**.
+The app is using two different authentication methods depending on the communication
+mode: when a file is in communication mode **Plain** the library is using the legacy **authenticateD40** method whereas when a file is in communication modes **MACed** or **Full enciphered** the app is using the modern **authenticateAesEv2First** or **authenticateAesEv2NonFirst** methods.
+The app is authenticating only on application level and with **AES-128 keys** only.

 ## Why does the app stops working ?

 Sometimes the app seems to freeze and does no longer communicate with the tag.
 This happens as there are timeouts in the tag reader and the tag itself.
 On